 1. Mexico City

 If you're planning a trip to Central Mexico then chances are you'll be arriving in Mexico City.
-A large and vibrant city full of museums and parks, it's a popular city for expats in Latin America.
+A large and vibrant city full of museums and parks, it's a popular city for expats in Latin America so you might just like it enough to live in Mexico City, too.
 Although my time here was somewhat dampened by strict COVID measurements, I could definitely envisage myself living here.
 While I was only here for a short period of time, it'd be so easy to spend two weeks in Mexico City or more and not run out of new things to do and see.